-- Principal designated school official (PDSO); a DSO with added responsibilities
+- Principal designated school official (PDSO).

-Each instructional site location must have at least one PDSO who also serves as the main point of contact related to SEVP-certified schools can nominate an appropriate number of DSOs based on the school’s specific needs.
+Each instructional site location must have at least one PDSO who also serves as the main point of contact for issues related to SEVP-certification.
+SEVP-certified schools can nominate an appropriate number of DSOs based on the school’s specific needs.
 Read more about this in the Adjustments to Designated School Official Limits Frequently Asked Questions.

 A DSO must be either a U.S. citizen or a lawful permanent resident of the United States.
 To prove this status to SEVP, school officials can provide one of the following with Form I-17A:

-- Copy of U.S. passport (current or expired)
+- Copy of U.S. passport (current or expired).

-- Copy of a U.S. civil-issued birth certificate
+- Copy of a U.S. civil-issued birth certificate.

-- Copy of an alien registration card
+- Copy of an alien registration card.

-- Copy of a naturalization or citizenship certificate
+- Copy of a naturalization or citizenship certificate.

-Federal law requires DSOs to update and maintain student records in the Student and Exchange Visitor Information System.
+Federal law requires DSOs to update and maintain student records in SEVIS.
 For more information on specific reporting requirements, please read the SEVIS Reporting Requirements for Designated School Officials fact sheet.